dev-Ninjaa/mint/README.md

 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![Rust](https://img.shields.io/badge/rust-2021-orange.svg)](https://www.rust-lang.org/)

 **Mint** is a next-generation Python package manager built with Rust for maximum performance.
-It's designed to be a drop-in replacement for pip with significant speed improvements.
+It's designed to be a drop-in replacement for pip, and aims to be a universal package manager for both Python and JavaScript/TypeScript (npm) ecosystems.
+Mint is still in active development: in some cases, it's faster than [uv](https://github.com/astral-sh/uv), and in others, a bit slower.
+Upcoming releases will add JavaScript and TypeScript package management, making Mint a universal, blazing-fast replacement for both npm and pip.

 ## 🏆 Performance

-- **2.4x faster** than pip for individual packages
+- **Comparable to uv**: In some benchmarks, Mint is faster than uv, and in others, slightly slower.
+Performance is improving rapidly with each release.
-- **4.9x faster** than pip for bulk installations
+- **Much faster than pip** for most workflows
 - **100% compatibility** with existing pip workflows
 - **Parallel downloads** with intelligent caching